labring/sealos/DEVELOPGUIDE.md

 All the binaries except `sealos` can be built anywhere since they have `CGO_ENABLED=0`.
 However, `sealos` needs to support overlay driver when running some subcommands like `images`, which relies on CGO.
 Therefore CGO is switched on when building `sealos`, making it impossible to build `sealos` binaries on platforms other than Linux.

 > Both Makefile and GoReleaser in this project have this setting.

+## Notes about go workspace

+As sealos is using go1.18's workspace feature, once you add a new module, you need to run `go work usr -r .` at root directry to update the workspace synced.